November 14, 2020

-* Morning Brew Networking Breakfast at LaMalfa in Mentor
+* Morning Brew Networking at LaMalfa in Mentor

 * Masks are required.
 Social distancing will be plentiful due to the large square footage

-* A continental breakfast will be available for purchase for only $5.00
+* An optional continental breakfast will be available for purchase for only $5.00

 * Please feel free to bring business cards and marketing materials